 At this stage, initiatives applying for a CEP will be assessed solely on scope, readiness of the concept and the viability for the proposed initiative in relation to the call’s formal expectations.
 Academic merit or innovation potential of the proposed work will not be a criterium until future stages.

-Eight CEP were delivered as part of Stage One of the CEP Pilot.
-In Stage Two eleven CEP will be made available to qualifying initiatives on a first come first served basis.
+There is room for sixteen new CEP to be awarded in 2023 which will be made available to qualifying initiatives on a first come first served basis.

 Eligibility and Supporting Documentation

 Your initiative is eligible and ready for a CEP when:

 - your initiative fulfills the scope criteria (outlined at the top of this page) and;

 - you have an idea for a project plan as well as identified a call to submit it to and;

 - you have in principle the commitment of a core consortium of at least three partners.